vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/4-ConfiguringTemplates.md

 When a store is created, a **template** must be configured for each page the user will visit, such as homepage, product page, etc.

 The default Store Theme model already implements basic templates for your store’s pages.
-It is however possible to configure these either by adding or removing components, using [**blocks**](*link*).
+It is however possible to configure these either by adding or removing components, using blocks.

 ## Blocks structure